-- Understand where, within the policy decision-making process, different approaches to analyzing policy decisions might be most useful.
+- Understand when different approaches to analyzing policy decisions might be most useful

-- Understand the merits and limitations of different approaches to policy decision-making.
+- Weigh the merits and limitations of different approaches to policy decision making

 About Evidence for Policy Design

-The Evidence for Policy Design (EPoD) program at Harvard Kennedy School unites research and practice for smart policy.
-EPoD works to promote the use of analytical insights, drawn from economics and backed by rigorous evidence, to inform the design and implementation of public policies and programs around the world.
-Through research, teaching, and capacity-building activities, EPoD equips decision makers from around the world with the knowledge and skills necessary to understand how data and evidence can be used most effectively to achieve policy goals.
+The Evidence for Policy Design (EPoD) at Harvard Kennedy School uses analytical insights, drawn from economics and backed by rigorous evidence, to inform the design and implementation of public policies and programs around the world.
 To learn more about EPoD, please visit us at epod.harvard.edu and follow @EPoDHarvard on Twitter.

 About Building Capacity to Use Research Evidence (BCURE)